 Investment strategy Pendal employs a bottom up, fundamental approach to build a diversified portfolio of Australian shares where the majority of active risk and outperformance is driven by stock selection.
-The portfolio focuses on both capital growth and delivering a higher than market yield and franking credits but no considerations for Capital Gains Tax (CGT) allowing for higher turnover to drive returns.
-Investment objective To deliver outperformance relative to the benchmark after fees over a rolling three year period while delivering a higher gross yield than the market.
-Benchmark S&P/ASX 300 (TR) Index Number of stocks 15 - 35 (32 as at 30 June 2025) Sector limits Australian Shares 60 - 98%, Australian Property 0 - 30%, Cash 2 - 10% Dividend yield 3.35%#
+The portfolio focuses on both capital growth and delivering higher than market yield with a particular consideration for CGT.
+Investment objective To deliver outperformance relative to the benchmark after fees on a rolling three year period while delivering a higher gross yield than the market.
+Benchmark S&P/ASX 300 (TR) Index Number of stocks 15 - 35 (32 as at 30 June 2025) Sector limits Australian Shares 60 - 98%, Australian Property 0 - 30%, Cash 2 - 10% Dividend yield 3.44%#